callmeVineeth/QRCodeDesign/README.md

 ## Overview
-This is a QR Code challenge
+This is a simple QR Code challenge conducted by the FrontendMentor.
+Happy to participate in this challenge .
+Frontend Mentor projects are designed to mimic real-world design and development scenarios.By completing these challenges, we gain hands-on experience in coding and designing user interfaces.

 ### Screenshot

-find both desktop-view  and mobile-view
+find both desktop-view  and mobile-view here
 ![](./design/desktop-design.jpg)
 ![](./design/mobile-design.jpg)